Table of Contents

 Gilles Herrada and Michel Foucault defined their models of homosexuality in the past as transgenerational and transgender sexuality based on anal penetration.
 I think this misses what is a much larger manifestation of homosexuality in human history.

 Who knows if they were “sexual” with one another?
 I can’t help but imagine that men who weren’t having sex or masturbating at all were having spontaneous emissions and wet-dreams.
-To the extent any of them were affectionate with one another, the sex would have been frottage and it would probably have seemed accidental.
+Males need to jettison semen regularly, just as females have to menstruate.
+To the extent any of them were affectionate with one another, the sex would have been frottage and it would probably have seemed accidental, and perhaps surprisingly, enlighteningly, spiritual and ecstatic (think St. Teresa of Avila in the Bernini statue with the angel with a golden arrow)—orgasm as altered state of consciousness.
 But, again, the sex isn’t the point; the point was the life of service with other same-sex friends without having children.

 One of the classic instances of same-sex friendship from the Bible is Jonathan and David whose love passed the love of women.
 The Bible uses an odd phrase: “they kissed one another, and wept one with another, until David exceeded.”
 (1 Samuel 20: 41, King James Bible) (Other versions of the Bible translate this phrase as “and David more.”)
 What does “exceeded” mean?
 Came?
 Jonathan and David probably weren’t fucking; penetration and male-dominance/submission wasn’t part of the relationship.
 So it wasn’t “sexual.”
 But maybe ejaculation, exceeding oneself, was just part of being emotionally activated.
 Is the relationship exemplary of a kind of homosexuality that didn’t involve intercourse?